DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Summary

-Verifies that there is only one data flow in a DataStage Flow.
+Verifies that there is only one distinct data flow graph defined in a DataStage flow asset.

 #### Description

-A DataStage Flow has no restrictions on the number of independent data flows that can be created.
-Ideally a DataStage Flow should be created for each data flow to allow the calling application to manage the execution order.
+A DataStage flow has no restrictions on the number of independent data flows that can be created on its canvas.
+Ideally a DataStage flow asset should be created for each distinct data flow graph to [separate concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and allow the calling application to manage the execution order most efficiently.

 #### Actions

-Split your Flow so that each separate data flow is defined within its own dedicated Flow.
+Split your flow so that each separate data flow graph is defined within its own dedicated flow asset.

 ---

-## Oracle Connector Not Using Partition Read
+## Oracle connector not using partition read

 #### Summary